zaufi/kate-cpp-helper-plugin/README.md

 * highlight `#include` lines if header not found in configured locations or found in multiple times
 * monitor configured directories for header files

-Since version 0.6 I've added a code completion based on clang API and decide to rename _Kate Include Helper_ into _Kate C++ Helper Plugin_.
+Since version 0.6 I've added a code completion based on clang API and decided to rename _Kate Include Helper_ into _Kate C++ Helper Plugin_.

 Version 1.0 has a source code indexer and powerful search facility.